 VEBCOG was able to order their two beehives.
 Additionally, they acquired a utility trailer with an angled flatbed and stability bars so they can move the hives around.

-Progress updates from JSM Organics and SweetRoot Farm will be coming soon!
+A progress update from SweetRoot Farm will be coming soon!

 Keep following along with The FruitGuys Community Fund.
 The 2019 grantees will share final highlights from their sustainability projects at the end of the year.
 Do you know a small, independent farmer?
 The FruitGuys Community Fund will open the 2020 grant cycle in December.
 For more information, visit: fruitguyscommunityfund.org/apply.